 The Company and the Group

-The undrawn borrowing facilities are secured by personal guarantees of Messrs.
-George Galatariotis and Costas Galatariotis amounted to €1.600 thousand (Note 28 (vi)).
+The undrawn borrowing facilities for 2021 and 2020 are secured by personal guarantees of Messrs.
+George Galatariotis and Costas Galatariotis amounted to €1.600 thousand (Note 30 (vi)).

 The Company/Group has the following undrawn borrowing facilities: